vekatze/neut/book/src/lsp-support.md

 # Lovely LSP Showcase

-The compiler also contains an experimental LSP server to provide a better development experience in an editor-agnostic way.
+The compiler contains an experimental LSP server.
+Let's see what it is like.

-For editor-specific configurations, see [Editor Setup](editor-support.md).

 ## Showcase